- That’s the Way It’s Got to Be – The Poets

 Are we not men?
 No, we are Devo.

 Early in the year I thought I’d have another stab at Big Star.
-I took a chance on #1 Record and liked it so much that within a matter of weeks I’d bought Radio City – but let’s not get ahead of ourselves.
+I took a chance on #1 Record and liked it so much that within a matter of weeks I’d bought Radio City.

 It can be hard to discern from my playlists what sort of thing I might have been into at the time I compiled them.
 Generally speaking there’s no particular strain of music that predominates, but sometimes there is.
 I’m alluding to music in the wider sense, encompassing a broader aesthetic.
 For example, the collective presence of Blur, The Jam, the Small Faces, early Rolling Stones, Love, The Beatles, Herbie Hancock, The Yardbirds, and St Etienne on Carrington Classics and The Heroes of Hanworth is indicative of the Britpop scene and its many cultural accoutrements: Fred Perry polo shirts, V-neck jumpers, desert boots, and anoraks; films like Blow Up and The Ipcress File; cafes; an almost Ballardian relationship with one’s environment; a sense of irony; whatever Graham Coxon was into.
 By the time I’d made Bully for Bulstrode such inclinations had dissipated.
 After the eclecticism of the ‘French Gite’ compilations my view began to narrow once more (although this didn’t really take hold until after my travels in 2002/03).
 The artistes this time around were The Byrds, Gram Parsons, Neil Young, Syd Barrett, The Amboy Dukes, Led Zeppelin, Big Star, golden era Rolling Stones, and, as we have seen, a miscellany of psychedelia, garage and country rock.
 It was something approaching ‘Americana’ and found its representation in: pale-blue denim, checked shirts, Cuban heels, black leather bomber jackets; films like Zabriskie Point and Buffalo 66; the works of Hunter S Thompson; the tattered reputation of Richard Nixon; my American ‘road trip’ of the 2004, which was basically the enactment of some sort of fantasy; Keith Richards sat outside the burnt hulk of his Redlands estate in cut-off denim shorts and a tight-fitting shirt with the sleeves rolled up.
 These are trivial matters, but when I look back over certain periods of my life, to the clothes I wore, the places I ventured, the music I listened to, the films I watched, then suddenly there’s meaning where there didn’t appear to be at the time.